April Revolution: Masan protests and the death of Kim Ju-Yul

-On April 11, a fisherman in the harbor at Masan discovered the corpse of Kim Ju-yul, a student at Masan Commercial High School who had disappeared during March 15 rioting.
+On April 11, a fisherman in the harbor at Masan discovered the corpse of Kim Ju-yul, a student at Masan Commercial High School who disappeared during March 15 rioting.
 Authorities announced that an autopsy confirmed that the cause of Kim's death was drowning, but many rejected this explanation and some protesters forced their way into the hospital where his body was kept.
 They found that Kim's skull had actually been split by a 20 centimeter-long tear-gas grenade, which had penetrated from his eyes to the back of his head.
 This indicated that the police had shot the tear gas to an angle less than 45 degrees, which could be fatal if shot directly at a person's face.
-Rhee's regime tried to censor news of this incident, however the story was reported by the Korean press along with a picture of Kim when his body was first found, and delivered to the world through AP.
+Rhee's regime tried to censor news of this incident.
+However, the story was reported by the Korean press along with a picture of Kim when his body was first found, and delivered to the world through AP.
 This incident shocked the nation and became the basis of a national movement against electoral corruption on April 19.
-Masan erupted into three days of spontaneous mass protests which led to further violent clashes.
-Rhee tried to shift the focus by claiming that communist agents had been behind the Masan protests.
+Masan erupted into three days of spontaneous mass protests which led to further violent clashes with police.
+Rhee tried to shift the focus by claiming that communist agents were behind the Masan protests.

 Seoul protests

-On April 18, the protests spread to the capital, Seoul, where students from Korea University launched a non-violent protest at the National Assembly against police violence and demanding new elections, however, they were attacked by gangs funded by Rhee's supporters as they returned to their campus.
+On April 18, the protests spread to the capital, Seoul, where students from Korea University launched a non-violent protest at the National Assembly against police violence and demanded new elections.
+However, they were attacked by gangs funded by Rhee's supporters as they returned to their campus.

-On April 19 (called "Bloody Tuesday"), thousands of students marched from various universities to the Blue House, including some high schools, their numbers grew to over 100,000.
-Arriving at the Blue House, the protesters called for Rhee's resignation.
-Police opened fire on protestors killing approximately 180 and wounding thousands.
-That day the Rhee government proclaimed martial law in order to suppress the demonstrations.
+On April 19 (called "Bloody Tuesday"), over 100,000 high school and university students marched to the Blue House calling for Rhee's resignation.
+Police opened fire, killing approximately 180 and wounding thousands.
+The Rhee government proclaimed martial law in order to suppress the demonstrations.

-On April 25, professors joined students and citizens in large-scale protests outnumbering soldiers and police who refused to attack the protestors.
+On April 25, professors joined students and citizens in large-scale protests outnumbering soldiers and police, who refused to attack the protestors.

 Resignation of Syngman Rhee

+Song Yo-chan, then-Minister of National Defense, declared martial law and demanded the resignation of Rhee.
+Song refused to quell student-led protesters even though the police asked for bullets and troops.
 On April 26, 1960, Rhee stepped down from power, and Lee Ki-poong was blamed for most of the corruption in the government.
 The following day, the Minister of Interior Choi In-Kyu and the Chief of Security resigned taking responsibility for the Masan incident.
 On April 28, 1960, in an annex of Rhee's mansion, Lee Ki-poong's first son, Lee Kang-seok (1937 – April 28, 1960) shot Lee Ki-poong and his family and then killed himself in a murder-suicide.